georgefst/monpad/README.md

 Monpad allows you to use touchscreen devices remotely as inputs to your computer, via a web interface.
 While initially designed to emulate gamepads, it is highly customisable - for example, you could use it to set up your phone as a wireless keyboard or mouse.

-While touchscreen controls are probably too fiddly for particularly serious/complex games, Monpad is ideal for 'party' games, where relatively few buttons/joysticks are required, and the player limit is often much higher than the number of controllers one is likely to own.
+While touchscreen controls are probably too fiddly for particularly serious/complex games, Monpad is ideal for 'party' games, where relatively few buttons/joysticks are required, and the player limit is often much higher than the number of physical controllers one is likely to own.

 ![](screenshots/default.png)
 ![](screenshots/numpad.png)